MicrosoftDocs/customer-insights/ci-docs/segment-builder-aspects.md

 The example above illustrates the segmentation capability.
 We've defined a segment for customers who bought at least $500 of goods online *and* have an interest in software development.

+## Segment builder tips

+When creating a segment using the segment builder, keep in mind the following tips:

+- The segment builder won't suggest valid values from entities when setting the operators for the conditions.
+You can go to **Data** > **Entities** and download the entity data to see which values are available.
+- Conditions based on dates let you switch between fixed dates and a floating date range.
+- If you have multiple rules for your segment, the rule you're editing has a vertical blue line next to it.
+- You can move rules and conditions to other places in the segment definition.
+Select the vertical ellipsis (&vellip;) next to a rule or condition and choose how and where to move it.
+- The **Undo** and **Redo** controls in the command bar let you roll back changes.
+- After creating a segment, some segments allow you to [track the usage of the segment](segments-track-usage.md).

 ## Next steps

 - [Create complex segments with segment builder](segment-builder.md)